Flederossi/fare/README.md

 ## Usage
 ### Specify Targets
-Create the 'Faregets' file in your projects root which can look like this:
+Create the 'Faregets' file in your projects root which has this structure:
 > Faregets
 ```
 !build